- An Overview of the Humanitarian Tragedy

 - Banyamulenge & the Current Conflict?

 Banyamulenge, a minority community related to Tutsi of the Great Lakes region, has settled long before the colonial advent in this region.
+Read the background from a paper posted at Genocide Watch.
 Though contested from contenders’ perspective, some sources can ascertain that Banyamulenge have lived in South-Kivu for approximately 400 years back.
 Confronted by the “Hamitic Hypothesis”, they were described in colonial literature as “new-comers” in the region; hence seen as “invaders” by politicized local narratives.
 Evidence slightly contested are that Banyamulenge have lived in this region before 1885.
 However, sources confirm that Banyamulenge have specifically been subjected to severe discrimination from the Belgian colonizers.
 Consequently, their customary chieftaincies were abolished or merged to those of their neighboring communities.
 Some of their traditional chieftaincies were abolished around 1954-1958.
 Since then, they are locally seen as stateless.

 From the Hamitic Hypothesis to colonial discrimination leading to being “locally stateless”, Banyamulenge are strongly contested to the extent that they have been denied civic rights including citizenship around 90s.
 Along other motivations, their vulnerable status in Congo has pushed some members of Banyamulenge’s elite class to engage in recurring insurgencies and rebellions in Congo.
 As these rebel movements and insurgencies were remotely controlled by their masters, instead of tackling these concerns, they rather contributed to worsening this vulnerable position.
 As one can read, Banyamulenge are seemingly paying the cost of these insurgencies that were meant to grant them acceptance among their fellow Congolese while the latter still reject their “Autochthony”.